MEGAN LYSTER

 COMMITTEE CHAIR

 I am passionate about diversity and inclusion and ensuring people receive the support they deserve.
 I have a background in community peer support in a volunteer role and then as a coordinator for peer support volunteers.
 I live with invisible disabilities and chronic illnesses.
-She believes in the strength of community building and the value of lived experience input in all forms of decision-making.
+I believe in the strength of community building and the value of lived experience input in all forms of decision-making.

-When she’s not doing mahi for I.lead or working as a Peer Support Worker, she can be found reading, spending time with friends, and binge watching the best shows on Netflix.
+When I’m not doing mahi for I.lead or working as a Peer Support Worker, I can be found reading, spending time with friends, and binge watching the best shows on Netflix.

 KIM POLLOCK